bcbnz/matplotlib-pgfutils/doc/config.md

 Primary configuration is done through a configuration file.
 This should be named `pgfutils.cfg` and placed in the top-level directory, i.e., where you run the scripts from.
 The configuration file is in [JSON format][1], and should consist of one object (in Python terms, a dictionary).
-Any combination of three items can be present:
+Any combination of four items can be present:

 * `pgfutils`: Configuration options for the pgfutils module.
 * `rcParams`: Options to set in Matplotlib's `rcParams` configuration.
 * `preamble`: The TeX preamble to use when measuring string widths etc.
+* `postprocessing`: Enable or disable various postprocessing options.

 The following sections detail use of these items.

 Per-figure configuration can be done in the `setup_figure()` call in the script.
-Each of the `pgfutils` options can be given as keyword arguments, and the TeX preamble can also be passed in using the `preamble` keyword.
+Each of the `pgfutils` options can be given as keyword arguments, and the TeX preamble and postprocessing options can also be passed in using the `preamble` and `postprocessing` keywords respectively.
 Options given through this call override those in the configuration file.